Top Colleges by Major – Methodology

-Though selectivity is not a perfect proxy for college or major/program quality, it is highly correlated with student ability/achievement and institutional expenditures per student--both contribute significantly to the undergraduate learning experience.
-We looked to a college’s freshman admission rate and average SAT/ACT score (as reported by the College Board) when measuring selectivity.
+Though selectivity is not a perfect proxy for college or major/program quality, it is highly correlated with student ability/achievement and institutional expenditures per student, which both contribute significantly to the undergraduate learning experience.
+We looked to a college’s freshman admission rate and average SAT/ACT score (as reported by each institution’s Common Data Set (CDS) report) to measure selectivity.

-Research consistently shows that student–faculty interaction and collaboration with professors/staffs leads to better learning and career-related outcomes.
-Data for these indicators was collected from the U.S. Department of Education, institution websites, and surveys of college administrators.
+Research consistently shows that class size as well as student–faculty interaction and collaboration leads to better learning and career-related outcomes.
+We collected data for these indicators from the US Department of Education and institutional CDS forms.

-To measure graduate earnings, we relied on data provided by PayScale.com, which indicates both early-career and mid-career wages of students by college and by category of major.
-For example, PayScale provides salary data for student attending Boston University and majoring in engineering, which is different from salary data for students attending Boston University and majoring in business.
+To measure graduate earnings, we relied on salary data provided by College Score Card, PayScale, and the Equality of Opportunity Project, all of which indicate both early-career and mid-career wages of students by college.
+We analyzed both early-career and mid-career wages because the former is typically an indicator of how employers perceive the quality of a particular major/program, while the latter indicates how well a major/ program may have prepared students for work.
+In addition, when able, we used data indicating graduate earnings by field of study, as doing so provides a more accurate measure of the relationship between a specific academic program and graduate earnings.
+For example, PayScale provides salary data for a student attending Boston University and majoring in engineering, which is different from salary data for students attending Boston University and majoring in business.

 After collecting data, for most fields, we normalized and subsequently summed values across the above six indicators.
 Institutions earning a relatively high value were included in our lists.
 For areas of study without a predominance of institutions offering majors (e.g. game design, financial engineering, etc.), we relied primarily on variables for institutional selectivity, peer assessment, graduate earnings, and class size, and also totaled the institution’s number of faculty and course offerings in the area.